loreabad6/Gullies/README.md

-Gully detection with Deep Learning
+Gully detection based on LiDAR and terrain derivatives with Deep Learning
 ================

 Exploring existing gully inventories in the Gisborne area in New Zealand